Gonçalo Feio

-Gonçalo Feio (born 17 January 1990) is a Portuguese professional football manager and former player who is currently in charge of Ekstraklasa club Radomiak Radom.
+Gonçalo Filipe Belchior Feio (born 17 January 1990) is a Portuguese professional football manager and former player.

-Feio was appointed manager of Motor Lublin in 2022 and of Legia Warsaw in 2024.
+Feio was appointed as manager of Motor Lublin in 2022 and of Legia Warsaw in 2024.
 Under his leadership, Legia won the 2024–25 Polish Cup and reached the quarter-finals of the UEFA Conference League — their deepest European run in years.
 Despite the sporting success, contract renewal talks with Legia broke down in May 2025.
 Feio subsequently accepted an offer from French side Dunkerque, taking charge ahead of the 2025–26 Ligue 2 season.
 However, he left the club after just 23 days, before managing a single competitive match.
-In October 2025, he returned to Poland to manage Radomiak Radom.
+In October 2025, he returned to Poland to manage Radomiak Radom but departed in March 2026.
+Shortly after, he took charge of Tondela.

 Playing career

 He spent his football career in youth teams of Benfica and Belenenses.

 Managerial career

 Early years

 Feio started his coaching career during his studies at the University of Lisbon.
 As a first-year student, he won a competition organized by the university for the best work on youth football training.
 As a part of his reward, he was offered an internship in Benfica's academy, where he worked with under-8 and under-10 youth groups.
 For one season, he was also an assistant coach of the under-15 team.

 In 2010, Feio came to Poland as part of a student exchange between the universities of Lisbon and Warsaw.
 Initially, in order to afford his stay in Poland, he worked as a language tutor.

 In November 2010, he joined Legia Warsaw's academy, working with numerous age groups in both head and assistant coaching positions.
 In 2014, he joined Legia's senior team staff as a data analyst and later assistant coach, under first team managers Henning Berg and Stanislav Cherchesov.
 He left Legia in November 2015.

-In 2016, he moved to Wisła Kraków, where he worked as youth coach and assistant coach to first team managers Kiko Ramírez and Joan Carrillo.
+In 2016, he moved to Wisła Kraków, where he worked as a youth coach and assistant coach to first team managers Kiko Ramírez and Joan Carrillo.
 In 2019, he moved to Super League Greece club Xanthi, where he operated as an assistant coach of Kiko Ramírez.
 Feio went back to Poland in 2020, finding employment as an assistant to Marek Papszun at Raków Częstochowa.
 He left Raków following a physical altercation with team manager Kamil Waskowski.